jonzel/itsec1/itsecanki.md

 * SYN-Cookies: Server schickt SYN-ACK und loescht TCB
 * TCB Speicher erweitern
-* Recycling von alten Speichereintraegen
+* Recycling von alten Speichereinträgen
-* ERhoehung der Redundanzen durch Anycastadressierung und Multiplikation von Diensten
+* Erhöhung der Redundanzen durch Anycastadressierung und Multiplikation von Diensten

-## Was sind zum Aufdecken von Luecken in Software?
+## Was sind zum Aufdecken von Lücken in Software?

-Fehler: Logik Fehler, Speicherlecks, Formatstring-Angriffe, Pufferueberlaeufe
+Fehler: Logik Fehler, Speicherlecks, Formatstring-Angriffe, Pufferüberläufe

 Methode:
 * Statische Codeanalyse
 * Dynamische Codeanalyse
 * Fuzzing

-## Wie funktioniert die Programmausfuehrung auf x86-Systemen?
+## Wie funktioniert die Programmausführung auf x86-Systemen?

 1. Fetch: The x86 instruction pointer (IP) is used to fetch the next instruction from memory.
 The instruction is then loaded into the instruction register (IR).
 2. Decode: The instruction in the IR is decoded by the instruction decoder, which determines what operation the instruction represents.